csc203-calpoly/lecture-notes/src/18_checked_unchecked/index.md

 ### Should you throw checked or unchecked exceptions?

-When you're writing a method and want to notify method caller's about some erroneous conditions, you have a choice: you can throw a checked exception, or you can throw an unchecked exception.
+When you're writing a method and want to notify the method caller's about some erroneous conditions, you have a choice: you can throw a checked exception, or you can throw an unchecked exception.
 Which one should you use?

 The conventional wisdom is (courtesy of [Joshua Bloch](https://dn721901.ca.archive.org/0/items/java_20230528/Joshua%20Bloch%20-%20Effective%20Java%20%283rd%29%20-%202018.pdf)):

 - **Throw checked exceptions** for cases where the error is recoverable.
 That is, your method will force the calling method to handle the exception.
 This is useful for things like reading files, where the caller can do something about the error (e.g., ask the user for a different file name, or create a new file).
 - **Throw unchecked exceptions** for things that are likely programmer errors, like passing `null` to a method that asks for an object, or passing a negative number to a method that asks for positive number.
-These are cases that simply shouldn't happen, and the programmer who gets hit with an unchecked exception should be able to fix the problem by changing _their_ code, rather than having to write code to handle the exception.[^you]
+These are cases that simply shouldn't happen, and the programmer who gets hit with an unchecked exception should be able to fix the problem by changing _their_ code, rather than you having to write code to handle the exception.[^you]

 [^you]: Note that this imagined "other" programmer might well be _you_, working on a different part of the same code base.